Murali2602/Murali2602/README.md

 #### 🔐 Cybersecurity Enthusiast | 🛡️ Aspiring Incident Responder | 🌐 Open Source Enthusiast

-Hi, I'm Murali 👋, a 20 year old cybersecurity student in Toronto with a deep passion for technology and cybersecurity.
+Hi, I'm Murali 👋, a ybersecurity Professional in Toronto with a passion for technology and cybersecurity.

+Currently focusing on threat detection, SIEM/XDR implementations, and building automation tools for security.

 <!--
 ## 🌱 I’m currently learning